pulp-platform/regression_tests/hello/README.md

 ```

-At this point you will be able to see that the selected memory contains the boot_code which is loaded in the L2 memory, where the instructions are stored.
+At this point you will be able to see the flash containing the application code at time 0, the, it will be loaded on the L2 during the boot-procedure.
+Finally, the application will run as usual.